-BUS 209 Principles of Insurance 3 Credits
+BUS 209 Life and Health Insurance 3 Credits

 A basic study of life and health insurance available and the analysis of insurance coverage needs of an individual.
 The major areas covered include the types of term and permanent policies, annuities, how much insurance is needed, policy provisions, riders, and health insurance plans.